Dog sledding is a Tromso bucket list must — it’s an experience you’ll never forget.

 There’s no more incredible feeling than bounding over powdery snow, powered only by a team of enthusiastic huskies and your steering.

-From self-driving tours to musher-led tours, from daytime tours to nighttime tours with hopes of glimpsing the Northern lights above you, there’s a dog sledding tour perfect for you!
+From self-driving Tromso husky tours to musher-led tours, from daytime tours to nighttime tours with hopes of glimpsing the Northern lights above you, there’s a dog sledding tour in Tromso perfect for you!

-In this post, I’m going to tell you exactly what it’s like to go dog sledding in Tromso.
-I’ve gone dog sledding three times: once in Abisko, Sweden and twice in Tromso, Norway.
+In this post, I’m going to tell you exactly what it’s like to go dog sledding in Tromso and share the best favorite Tromso husky tours.

-What to Expect on a Dog Sledding Adventure in Arctic Norway
+What to Expect on a Tromso Husky Tour

-It depends what kind of tour you book, to be honest!
-All the dog sledding tours in Norway are quite different.
+What you experience depends what kind of tour you book, to be honest!

 Here are a few different kinds of tours and my comments on each.